STEEPLE INN 2471

 This was St Comgall's School in Castle Street.and as you can see there were two entrances, one for the boys and one for the girls.

-When they moved to the new school it was then used as a youth club.
+When they moved to the new school it was then used as a youth club, the year is unknown.

 St.COMGALL'S PRIMARY SCHOOL 2407